What Does a Brand Manager Do? 2024 Guide

 Maintaining relationships with company stakeholders

 The tools you’ll use as a brand manager will differ depending on the specific responsibilities your company expects you to perform.
-But some standard tools for brand management include:
+But some common tools for brand management include:

 Social media monitoring and listening (Sprinklr, Hootsuite, Sprout)